evkx/evkx.github.io/content/models/peugot/5008/e-5008/_index.md

 ---
 title: Peugot E-5008
 linktitle: "E-5008"
-description: "Peugot E-5008 is an all-electric coupe SUV with a WLTP range of up to 502 km (312 miles).
+description: "Peugot E-5008 is an all-electric SUV with a WLTP range of up to 502 km (312 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true